 The playground in Chief Keokuk Campground is available to campers.

 The 58-acre lake at Johnson-Sauk Trail SRA has a maximum depth of 21 feet, and features excellent populations of largemouth bass, crappie, bluegill, channel catfish and bullhead.
 Numerous fish cribs and attractors have been installed to enhance fishing.
 In addition, muskie and northern pike have been released in recent years, providing visitors with an exciting new fishing opportunity.
-Fishing is permitted by boat (electric trolling motor only) and along the shoreline.
+Fishing is permitted by boat and along the shoreline.
 Fishing hours are the same as regular park hours.
 Night fishing is not allowed.
 The park is open only to campers after park hours.

 Johnson-Sauk Trail Lake's boat launch is adjacent to the marina near the dam.
-Only electric trolling motors are permitted on the lake.

 Johnson-Sauk Trail has 4 miles of trails, ranging from one-quarter mile to 1 mile in length, from easy to moderate, and taking hikers along the lake or through land ranging from rolling prairie to pine plantations and bottomland hardwood forests.
 Even the pickiest of hikers should find a trail to his or her liking.
 If additional miles are desired, the trails have been designed to connect, so hikers can link one to another, providing up to an 8 mile loop around Lake Johnson.

 Johnson-Sauk Trail is an all-season park, with summer hiking trails doubling as trails for 3 miles of cross-country ski trails.
 Trail maps are available.

 The park's hills also are ideal for sledding, and the lake provides an excellent place for ice fishing or ice skating when conditions permit.